jlennox/VSCode-CustomDocumentWell/readme.md

 this is instead done by direct DOM manipulation.
 This causes **an additional installation step to be required.** See [Installation](#installation).

+**Note:** Only the side bar being on the right is supported for the time being.

 Supported functionality:
 * Vertical tabs (left side only at present).
 * Sort and colorize by project.